 This ginger shortbread works great as a traditional round shape.
 But they look extra cute cut into different shapes.
 My favourite shapes to use are the butterfly and flower.
 And these shapes make it so easy to decorate.
-You can decorate the ginger shortbread with traditional icing.
+You can decorate the ginger shortbread cookies with traditional icing.
 But my favourite way is to decorate them with different coloured chocolate.

 - 2/3 cup caster sugar

-- 2 tsb vanilla extract
+- 2 tsp vanilla extract

-- 2 cup plain flour
+- 2 cup all purpose flour

 - 1/2 cup rice flour